 This stew is the embodiment of my fancy: tender chunks of veal, luscious cream, woodsy thyme, earthy mushrooms, and the salty crunch of crisped ham (no doubt an unfortunate descendant of my medieval boars and truffle pigs).
 Pour yourself a glass of Normandy Calvados to crown a humble bowl of stew.

-- 2 8-ounces boxes of sliced wild mushrooms (including shiitake, oyster, cremini)
+Two 8-ounce boxes sliced wild mushrooms (including shiitake, oyster, cremini)

 Preheat the oven to 450°F.